lucaspatel/q2-birdman/README.md

-# BIRDMAn Example Code
+# BIRDMAn - CLI

-Here I've included a framework for running [BIRDMAn](https://www.biorxiv.org/content/10.1101/2023.01.30.526328v1) on a SLURM server.
+This is a framework and accompanying simple command line interfance for running [BIRDMAn](https://www.biorxiv.org/content/10.1101/2023.01.30.526328v1) on a SLURM server.

 **1) Install BIRDMAn.**
 If you have trouble with installation [here](https://birdman.readthedocs.io/en/stable/?badge=stable), feel free to use the .yml file that I've provided in the repo: